 "There is nothing stronger in the world than gentleness" Han Suyin

-I believe my primary responsibility with each person that I work with is building a space (both physically and psychologically) in which they feel comfortable and secure enough to be able to think, feel and voice what they need and who they are.
-Empathy, respect and kindness are the fundamental starting point for any healthy human relationship and key to building a trusting therapeutic alliance.
-It is important that people feel able to let me know what seems to be working for them about my approach and equally what they might not find helpful.
+I believe my primary responsibility with each individual that I work with to be building a space in which they feel secure enough to explore what they need to.
+Empathy, respect, honesty and kindness are the fundamental starting point for any healthy human relationship and key to a trusting therapeutic alliance.
+With this in mind, it is important that people feel able to let me know what seems to be working for them about my approach and equally comfortable to voice what they might not find helpful.

-I begin my work with each person from a framework informed by the idea of Trauma and Recovery.
-I start in this way because I trust this framework to be a holding, ethical and compassionate way of working.
-Instead of asking "What's wrong with you?" we will work together to explore how what has happened in your past could still be affecting the way in which you're living life today.
-I am a member of The Relational School of Psychotherapy as both my professional experience and current psychological research confirms the relationship between therapist and client to be the defining factor in successful psychotherapy and counselling.
+I begin my work with each person from a compassionate framework informed by the idea of Trauma and Recovery.
+Instead of asking "What's wrong with you?" we work together to explore how what has happened in your past could still be effecting the way in which you're living life today.
+I work from an Attachment-based and relational view point, meaning that we pay attention to your early significant relationships and the kind of expectations of relationships that can tend to persist from childhood into your adult relationships and friendships.
+I am a member of The Relational School of Psychotherapy as my own professional experience and a large body of psychological research suggests that the relationship between therapist and client is the defining factor in successful psychotherapy and counselling.

-Although it’s crucial to help people heal from and process painful, demoralising effects of trauma and loss, it’s also important to nurture their potential for new possibilities of healing.
-Discovering and honouring the possibility of hope, resilience and post-traumatic growth can be a defining moment in regaining power and agency for any client.
+Discovering and honouring the possibility of hope, resilience and post-traumatic growth can be a defining moment in regaining power and agency for anyone in therapy.
 In this way, my approach will not only enable clients to have space to grieve and mourn what was lost or never there but will also celebrate what is: the tangible markers of post-traumatic growth, such as new ways of relating to others, the rediscovery of personal strengths, and a new found appreciation for life in general.

 I continue to develop my professional skills and knowledge base, attending and running courses, workshops and reading up to date publications so that I consistently offer fresh and thoughtful therapeutic support to each person who chooses to work with me.